paulorpereirasouza/paulorpereirasouza/README.md

 ### Hi there my name is Paulo and I am a programming and technology addict 👋

-- 🔭 I’m currently working on enterprize repository
+- 🔭 I’m currently working on enterprise repository
 - 🌱 I’m currently learning kubernetes and blockchain
 - 👯 I’m looking to collaborate on blockchain projects
 - 🤔 I’m looking for help with kubernetes devops